-State Assessments for which a state growth model has been selected (VAM) State Assessment - VAM State Assessments for which a state growth model has not been provided by State (Algebra 10 ECO, Civics, Algebra II, etc.) State Assessed-District Model District Level Assessments / DEOY District Assessed - DEOY Teacher selected/created, principal approved pre and post test Pre-Post Test Growth Model Hybrid For those class periods/sections teaching a course that may have one or more grade levels; and where one of those grade levels are tied to a State VAM, and the other grade levels are tied to one or more of the other SGM models.
+State Assessments for which a state growth State Assessment - VAM

+model has been selected (VAM)

+State Assessments for which a state growth State Assessed-District Model

+model has not been provided by State

+(Algebra 10 ECO, Civics, , etc.)

+District Level Assessments / DEOY District Assessed - DEOY

+Teacher selected/created, principal approved Pre-Post Test Growth Model

+pre and post test

+Hybrid For those class periods/sections teaching a

+course that may have one or more grade

+levels; and where one of those grade levels

+are tied to a State VAM, and the other grade

+levels are tied to one or more of the other

+SGM models.